LmCastelli/Wordie/README.md

 If the answer was "STEEP" and you guessed "CLEAN" the E would turn green but you would receive no hint saying there is another E in the answer.
 However, if the answer was "APPLE" and you guessed "STEEP" only one of the E's would turn yellow, informing you there is exactly one E in the answer.

-If the answer was "APPLE" and you guessed "PLUMP" both P's would turn yellow, informing you there are two P's in the answer.
+If the answer was "APPLE" and you guessed "PLUMP" both P's would turn yellow, informing you there are at least two P's in the answer.

 ***